7 Project Failures and What We Can Learn from Them

 While this project may have crumbled beneath the weight of siloed teams, it serves as a catalyst for change.
 Armed with the lesson of integration and collaboration, future projects will be led by a commitment to transparency, open communication, and collaboration.

-7. Lack of Leadership
+7. Lack of leadership

 The attempt to develop an in-house agency learning management system from scratch for hosting client training modules underscores the detrimental impact of a lack of leadership.
 Initially undertaken with high aspirations, the project descended into chaos, marked by indecision, unclear direction, and a team adrift without a guiding light.